ombori/grid-docs/apps/smart-fitting-room/adding-content.md

     - If enabled, item can't be requested if there's no item quantity for the variant in Grid Products

   - **Display suggested retail price**
-    - Option to show suggested retail price along with the active list price (shows as slashed value if active list price is lower than SRP)
+    - Option to show suggested retail price along with the active list price (shown as slashed price if active list price is lower than SRP)

   - **Use suggested retail price as base price**
     - Option to make the suggested retail price as the base price